-If you have gastritis and ulcer your diet should be based on natural foods, rich in fruits, vegetables and whole grain foods, and poor in industrialized and processed products like sausage, fried foods and soft drinks.
+If you have gastritis or a stomach ulcer, your diet should be based on natural foods like fruits, vegetables and whole grain foods.
+You should reduce or avoid intake of highly processed products like sausages, fried foods and soft drinks.

-This diet facilitates the digestion process, causing food to pass quickly through the stomach, preventing stomach acid from being released in excess, which causes heartburn, pain and the ulcer can worsen.
+A more natural diet facilitates the digestive process and allows food to pass quickly through the stomach.
+This prevents excess production of stomach acid from being released, which causes heartburn, pain and worsening of any ulcers you may have.

-- Fruits in general, if reflux or pain occurs you should avoid acidic fruits such as lemon, orange and pineapple;
+- Fruit, although if you have symptoms like acid reflux or pain, you should specifically avoid acidic fruit such as lemons, oranges and pineapple;

-- Lean meats, without fat.
-You can eat chicken and fish, preferably roasted, grilled or cooked;
+- Lean meats, with low fat content, like chicken and fish (preferably roasted, grilled or boiled);

-- Whole grains, such as brown bread, brown rice and whole grain noodles;
+- Whole grains, such as brown bread, brown rice and whole grain pasta;

-- Teas except green, matte and black tea, or others that have caffeine;
+- Teas except green, yerba mate and black tea, or any that contain caffeine;

 - Decaf coffee;

-- White cheeses such as ricotta, fresh mines or light curd;
+- White cheeses such as ricotta or cottage cheeses

-- Natural spices such as fine herbs, garlic, onion, parsley, coriander and mustard.
+- Natural seasoning such as fine herbs, garlic, onion, parsley, coriander and mustard.

-There are foods that are more difficult to digest and are highly processed so they should be avoided because they are rich in additives and preservatives that irritate the stomach, such as:
+There are foods that are more difficult to digest and are highly processed.
+These should be avoided as they are rich in additives and preservatives that may further irritate the stomach.
+Some examples include:

 - Processed meats: sausage, bacon, ham, turkey breast, salami and mortadella;

-- Cheese: Yellow and processed such as cheddar, catupiry, mines and provolone;
+- Cheese: Yellow and processed cheeses such as cheddar, and provolone;

-- Seasonings in cubes, meat broths and instant noodles;
+- Seasoning in cubes, meat broths and instant pasta;

-- Beverages: soft drinks, ready made juices, coffee, green, matte or black tea;
+- Beverages: soft drinks, ready-made juices, coffee, green tea, yerba mate tea or black tea;

 - Alcoholic beverages;